varunvasudeva1/ollama-server-docs/README.md

 aplay speech.mp3
 ```

+### ComfyUI

+Visit `http://localhost:8188`.
+If you're greeted by the workflow page, you've successfully installed ComfyUI.

 ## Updating

 Updating your system is a good idea to keep software running optimally and with the latest security patches.
-Updates to Ollama (a Docker-based wrapper around `llama.cpp`) allow for inference from new model architectures and updates to Open WebUI enable new features like voice calling, function calling, pipelines, and more.
+Updates to Ollama allow for inference from new model architectures and updates to Open WebUI enable new features like voice calling, function calling, pipelines, and more.

 I've compiled steps to update these "primary function" installations in a standalone section because I think it'd be easier to come back to one section instead of hunting for update instructions in multiple subsections.